logo

 University of Arkansas Fort Smith

 The University of Arkansas Fort Smith (UAFS) offers an Associate of Applied Science (AAS) in Radiography designed to help students gain the technical and professional skills necessary for entry-level radiographer positions.
 Admission to the five-semester program is selective.
 Applicants must maintain a GPA of at least 2.5 in all college coursework, complete all prerequisites with “C” or better, and complete the Psychological Services Bureau (PSB) Health Occupations Aptitude Exam.
 Once enrolled, students will take a combination of didactic courses and clinical rotations beginning in the first semester.
-Clinical rotations will be held at affiliated medical facilities such as Baptist Health Fort Smith, Johnson Regional Medical Center, and Mercy Hospital Fort Smith and generally occur from 7 am to 4 pm.
+Clinical rotations will be held at affiliated medical facilities such as Baptist Health Fort Smith, Johnson Regional Medical Center, and Mercy Hospital Fort Smith.
 Classes are held at the UAFS campus and include Imaging Equipment, Medical Terminology, and Radiation Physics.
 Clinical and didactic obligations are scheduled Monday through Friday and not for more than 40 hours per week.
-Retention in the program requires students to maintain a 75% in both didactic courses and clinical rotations.

 How to Become a Radiology Technologist in Arkansas

-Radiologic Technologists in Arkansas are licensed by the ADH’s Radiologic Technology Licensure Program.
+Radiologic technologists in Arkansas are licensed by the ADH Radiologic Technology Licensure Program.
 Licenses are available to Radiologic Technologists (RT), Nuclear Medical Technologists (NMT), and Radiation Therapists (RTh).
-The requirements for licensure will vary slightly by specialty but generally require the following steps:
+There is also a Limited Specialty License (LSL) for invasive cardiovascular imaging procedures which requires credentialing through Cardiovascular Credentialing International (CCI) as a Registered Cardiovascular Invasive Specialist (RCIS).
+The requirements for licensure vary by specialty but generally involve the following steps:

 1. Complete an accredited educational program in your specialty.
 Candidates for licensure must graduate from an accredited program that meets the requirements to take either the ARRT or Nuclear Medicine Technology Certification Board (NMTCB) certification exams.
 The ARRT requires candidates to obtain an associate’s degree or higher to sit for the exam.

 3. Apply to the ADH for a license.
-Candidates who have met the qualifications should submit an application and any necessary forms and fees to the ADH.
+Candidates who have met the qualifications must submit an application and any necessary forms and fees to the ADH.

 4. Complete the continuing education requirements and renew your license.
 Licensees must complete at least six hours of continuing education (CE) every year, at least three of which must be in radiologic technology.
 Licenses are renewed annually.
 Maintaining professional credentials with the ARRT of NMTB requires 24 hours of CE every two years.